Glossary

 DIT

-Directory Information Tree: In directory services (LDAP) it’s a hierarchical tree-like structure used to organize and store information.
+In directory services (LDAP) this is a hierarchical tree-like structure used to organize and store information.

 DKMS